sonofhypnos/fatebook.el/README.md

   :commands fatebook-create-question)
 ```

-- Manual installation: copy `fatebook.el` to your load-path, then
+- Manual installation: copy `fatebook.el` to your load-path and then run `(require 'fatebook)`.
+For example:

 1. Clone the repository: